rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 Rancher supports BasicAuth for OCI registries.
 You must create a [**BasicAuth** Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
 You can also [create the secret through the Rancher UI](../kubernetes-resources-setup/secrets.md).

-The CRD that is linked to the OCI Helm registry is `ClusterRepo`.
+The CRD that is linked to the OCI-based Helm repository is `ClusterRepo`.

 ## View Helm Charts in OCI-Based Helm Chart Repositories